lazyparser/gsoc2013/proposal.md

 the branch pruning pass; the last part describes the interface of branch prediction with a few code examples.

-#### Branch Profiling Module
+#### Branch Profiler
-Branch Profiling Module (BPM) collects the targets of conditional jumps by instrumenting SpiderMonkey engine.
+Branch Profiler collects the targets of conditional jumps by instrumenting SpiderMonkey engine.
 There are three potential instrumentation points in SpiderMonkey: the bytecode interpreter, IonMonkey and the baseline compiler.
 Instrumenting interpreter is the easiest way to get things work but the the data it collects is fragmented and less important, since "hot" JavaScript methods are not executed by interpreter.
+More importantly, Instrumenting interpreter will slow down scripts which are running only once.
-IonMonkey is another place that can insert profiling code but the overhead caused by profiling makes it unpractical.
+IonMonkey is another place that can insert profiling code and in fact it do has the PCCount interface for profiling, but this mechanism is activated in debug build only, since the overhead caused by profiling makes it unpractical.

-BPM leverages the Baseline Compiler to generate instrumented machine codes.
+Branch Profiler leverages the Baseline Compiler to generate instrumented machine codes.
-BPM replaces the output of baseline compiler when it generates code for JSOP_IFEQ, JSOP_IFNE, and JSOP_TABLESWITCH bytecodes.
+It replaces the output of baseline compiler when it generates code for JSOP_IFEQ, JSOP_IFNE, and JSOP_TABLESWITCH bytecodes.

-BPM uses a circular buffer to store data and allocates one buffer for each IonScript object.
+Basic block counter and circular address buffer are two possible ways to store branch profiling data.
+The basic block counter solution keeps two counters for each branch, as well as the number of the targets the branch might jump.
+When a block jumps to another the correlate counter will be increased by 1.
+Then these frequencies will be transformed into probabilities and consumed by some transform passes.
+On the other hand, circular address buffer maintains a sequence of branch targets.
-Every time BPM is triggered it pushes both the address of the conditional jump instruction and the target address it jumps to.
+Every time Branch Profiler is triggered it pushes the target address of the branch into buffer.
-Main benefits of this design are that not only frequencies of each branch can be calculated but also the relationships between jumps are able to be inferred by advanced algorithms.
+The main benefit of this design is that not only frequencies of each branch can be calculated but also the relationships between jumps are able to be inferred, which may generate new prossibilities for more sophisticated optimizations.

-BPM can be switched on/off through command line options or browser's configuration panel.
-Also it can be turned on/off via JSAPIs.
-The design of the interface would be like this:

-> JS_SetOptions(cx, JSOPTION_BRANCHPROFILING);

-> JS_ToggleOptions(cx, JSOPTION_BRANCHPROFILING);

-Although BPM can only be switched on/off at JSContext granularity outside SpiderMonkey, it stores a profiling status flag in IonScript so that SpiderMonkey has the ability to profile a JSScript (IonScript) individually.
+In this project we choose the circular buffer as our preliminary implementation and allocates one circular buffer for each IonScript.
+We will switch to basic block counter later if the overhead caused by the circular buffer is high, or if we fail to find any benchmark which can take advantage of a more-clever way of inferring branches ordering.

 #### MIR Branch Pruning Pass
 The Branch Pruning Pass (BPP) is invoked right after the MIR is generated